kieroncd/scruffy-bird/README.md

 The game is very early in development and probably will never be finished.

+There are probably all sorts of bugs, so please use with caution.

 ### Current Features

 - some graphics
 - flappy bird pipe jumping action; except my scruff mate Joe is flappy bird
 - menu screen
+- high score tracking

 ## Installation